 A pair of prescription glasses can change your life.
 Which is why it is so important to make them as clear as possible by eliminating reflection and glare.
 This is most commonly achieved through lens surface treatments.

-At The Eye Doctors, we use Crizal brand lens treatments that come with a free two year scratch replacement warranty.
+At True Eye Experts, we use Crizal brand lens treatments that come with a free two-year scratch replacement warranty.
 If you scratch or damage a Crizal lens for any reason, we will replace it an unlimited amount of times for your first two years of wear!

 High Energy Visible (HEV) Blue Light